Lachimax/craft-optical-followup/docs/api/observation/epoch.rst

 Contains classes representing epochs of observation, as well as functions for managing them.
-The :cls:`craftutils.epoch.Epoch` class is the primary means by which a pipeline is actuated.
+The :cls:`craftutils.observation.epoch.Epoch` class is the primary means by which a pipeline is actuated.

 Functions
 ---------